oscarmarinoa/PI2---Machine-Learning-Project/README.md

 The dataset for this project is formed by .

-* Train.csv: Table containing information regarding properties in Colombia, their prices, locations, amenities among other characteristics.
-This is the data to train the model for defining the cheap or expensive tag.
+* Train.csv: Table containing information regarding to several properties in Colombia, their prices, locations, amenities among other characteristics.
+This is the data to train the machine learning model for defining the cheap or expensive tag.
-* Test.csv: Table containing information for properties in Colombia, for which the definition of expensive or cheap adjective will be predicted.
+* Test.csv: Table containing information for properties in Colombia, for which the definition of expensive or cheap classification will be predicted.

 ## 1. Data extraction and load of datasets:

-In this first stage a function was created to read different files extensions and return an appropriate Dataframe.
-The user has to copy the relative path of the file in the designated variable and execute the script.

-**Note:** It is important to note that the function can read files with similar characteristics to the files used for the current project.
+In this first stage the files are openeded as Dataframes using the Pandas Library.

 ## 2. Data cleansing and transformation with python:

-For the second stage a data exploration process was caried out, identifying the structure of the data, its properties and missing values.

-Another function was developed to clean and normalize the data from the Precio_semana files.
-The function takes the returned Dataframe from the previous step and execute a transformation process in which null values are transformed to 0 to preserve the integrity of the data, the repeated values are deleted and values with typos are corrected and transformed to the proper structure.
+This stage is focused on handling the missing and null values of the data, identifying outliers, normalizing numerical variables, transforming categoral data in suitable information for the ML model and performing some feature engineering.

 ## 3. Machine learning model and hyperparameters:

-A local database is created using MySQL server to storage the corrected dataframes.
+After the data is ready to be used, we select the machine learning model based on the problem we are trying to solve and the characteristics of the data we are using.

+This step and the following two are try and error stages, where the hyper parameters and machine learning models are continuosly change to improve the results obtained.

 ## 4. Calculation of accuracy parameters.

+In order to review the effectiveness of our model for cataloguing the properties correctly, some metrics are calculated:
+* Confussion matrix.
+* Accuracy.
+* Recall.

+In this specific project, the performace of the model will be based on how well it can identify expensive properties using the recall:

+--> Formula: Recall=TP/TP+FN

+where:
+TP: True positive.
+FN: False negative.

 ## 5. Hyperparameters update:

+After the data is ready to be used, we select the machine learning model based on the problem we are trying to solve and the characteristics of the data we are using. improve the results obtained.

 ## --> About the repository